-The word for “good” in Japanese is yoi 良い.
+The word for “good” is yoi 良い.
 However, it is not as easy as simply using it as the opposite of warui 悪い.
 The first problem we encounter is that it’s usually replaced with its contracted form: ii いい.
-Even so, it is its uncontracted form, yoi 良い, which does all the conjugation.
-Once we've overcome that hurdle, there is the problem of nuance, how it differs from our expectations as English speakers.
+However, it is yoi 良い that is used for conjugation.
+There is also the problem of nuance, which is the hardest problem for learners.

 |Form||Plain Speech||Polite Speech|